hiranumn/DeepAccNet-MSA/README.md

 Error predictor network with predicted distogram

 positional arguments:
-  distogram             predicted distogram (npz format, key for distogram should be 'dist') infolder              input folder name full of decoy pdbs having same sequence or path to a single pdb outfolder             output folder name.
+  distogram             predicted distogram from trRosetta (npz format, key for distogram should be 'dist') infolder              input folder name full of decoy pdbs having same sequence or path to a single pdb outfolder             output folder name.
 If a pdb path is passed this needs to be a .npz file.
 Can also be empty.
                         Default is current folder or pdbname.npz